 As the only Washington, DC-based think tank that actively promotes bipartisanship, BPC works to address the key challenges facing the nation.
 Our policy solutions are the product of informed deliberations by former elected and appointed officials, business and labor leaders, and academics and advocates who represent both ends of the political spectrum.
-We are currently focused on health, energy, national and homeland security, the economy, housing, immigration, infrastructure, and governance.
+We are currently focused on health, energy, the economy, housing, immigration, infrastructure, and governance.

 The BPC Campus Free Expression Project encourages and supports free expression and robust debate on college campuses.
 The ability to engage proud partisans and individuals with strongly held and disparate interests in a constructive manner is at the very core of BPC’s mission and influence.
 Colleges and universities must be supported in developing critical thinking, civility, open dialogue, and the capacity for collaboration.
 The Campus Free Expression Project aims to establish an active coalition of university leaders and policymakers to develop and implement campus policies and programs that foster free expression.

 The Campus Free Expression Project is a new BPC initiative.
 The Project Assistant will have the opportunity to be involved in the development and launch of new programs.

 The Project Assistant will provide primary support through:

 - Research: conducting research and providing research assistance